Sunday, July 24, 2016

 Aroma and Flavor – 2.2 out of 3 mugs

-There is very little aroma upon opening the screw top.
-Yes that is right, a screw top.
+There is minimal aroma upon opening the screw top.
+Yes, that is right, a screw top.

-At first taste I believed this was a pleasant taste, but nothing special.
+At first taste, I believed this was a pleasant taste, but it was nothing special.
 Much like Ramblin Root Beer with a sweet mid-range body.
 It is sweet, that is for sure.
 The flavor is hard to match, which gives it a higher score.

 Head – 1.4 out of 3 mugs

-The head is small with very fine bubbles that dissipated slowly.
-There is little or no remnant after 30 seconds.
+The head is small, with very fine bubbles that dissipate slowly.
+After 30 seconds, there was little or no remnant.

 Zip – 2.1 out of 3 mugs

-The overall carbonation and flavor are pleasing.
-Nothing great.
-I really believe this is not intended to be a fine brew, but a commercial cane sugar brew that is above average.
+The overall carbonation and flavor are pleasing, but nothing great.
+This is not intended to be a fine brew, but an above-average commercial cane sugar brew.

 Post Consumption Impression – 2.3 out of 3 mugs

-This is a commercial style beverage I would purchase again.
-It would be good on a hot summer day when you just wants a refreshing beverage or with a bratwurst.
-This is not a social drinking root beer, in my opinion.
+This is a commercial-style beverage that I would purchase again.
+It would be good on a hot summer day when you just want a refreshing beverage or with a bratwurst.
+However, in my opinion, root beer is not a social drink.

 Would I recommend this at 8.0 out of 12 mugs?